Autianic/clockworkpi-linux/README.md

 ### What's untested

 - mobile module
+- the CM4 module, A04 module and DevTerm hardware.
+I ordered these except for the A04 module (out of stock) so that I could support them as well at some point.

 ### What doesn't work right

 - screen may need correction for rotation.
+For KDE Plasma at least, Wayland gets the rotation right and setting SDDM to also be running in Wayland will work there as well (look up https://wiki.archlinux.org/title/SDDM#Running_under_Wayland).
 - audio has some slight clicks as if you would play a vinyl.
 Not sure whether this is on the ClockworkPi supplied images as well.
 It also sends loud pops via the Headphone output when powering up or down, be especially prepared if